AndBM/quantum-chaos/README.md

 # quantum-chaos

+Unfinished project on modelling chaos in quantum systems.
 Read the report for details.